isabella232/dde-handsonlab/labsetup/README.md

      url: https://docker-application-template.s3.amazonaws.com/production/v0.1.5/library.yaml
    ```

-If you've done all the setup correctly you should be able to click your Docker Desktop Enterprise icon (Moby whale), then `Design new application...`, then when Application Designer appears you can click `Choose a template` and you should see this template:
+If you've done all the set-up correctly you should be able to click your Docker Desktop Enterprise icon (Moby whale), then `Design new application...`, then when Application Designer appears you can click `Choose a template` and you should see this template:
 ![App Designer](./images/labsetupAppDesigner.png)

 ## Enjoy